alqithami/CH-MARL/README.md

 - Shi, H. et al. (2020).
 Multi-agent coordination under global constraints.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed for non-commercial academic use only.
+For commercial applications, contact the authors for licensing terms.

 ## Acknowledgments
 Special thanks to the contributors and collaborators who made this work possible.